 As a result, instead of enjoying a variety of the over 250,000 known edible plants, most humans today are only consuming close to 150 to 2008.
 This limits our options for diet diversity, and as a result, the health benefits mentioned above.

 To maintain a healthy diverse diet today doesn’t mean you need to transition back to a hunter-gatherer lifestyle.
 Instead, the solution requires a more modern-day approach to the diet of our early-day ancestors.

 This is how OLIPOP got its start.
 We knew that the average person today doesn’t have time to forage in the woods for berries and roots or seek out those 250,000 edible plants.

 And while the problem of modern-day food diversity is bigger than a can of OLIPOP can solve, we believe the solution exists at the heart of our mission: breaking away from the norm with higher-quality ingredients.
-For example, when’s the last time you enjoyed marshmallow root or slippery elm bark?
+For example, when’s the last time you enjoyed marshmallow root?
 What about nopal cactus or calendula flower?

 Our OLIPOP soda contains all of this and more (so much more!).
 Through a combination of plant fiber, prebiotics, and botanicals we’ve crafted a sweet and healthy soda that helps add diversity to the diet while feeding your hungry microbiome in the process.
 In other words, a modern-day soda designed to bring you the ingredients and benefits of an age-old diet.

 Ready to give us a try?
 Order a 12-pack of one of our delicious and nutritious flavors online today.
 And check out our OLIPOP Digest to learn more about why OLIPOP is your healthier beverage alternative.